• Skip to primary navigation

 Fine Motor Skills for Preschoolers - Pasta Play

 Fine motor skills are an important part of a child’s development and success at school.
-When I was teaching Preschool and Kindergarten, I created many fine motor activities to help kids with weak fine motor skills.
+When I was teaching Preschool and Kindergarten, I created many Activities for fine motor skills to help kids with weak fine motor skills.
 After I had my own kids, I saw that they could benefit from these activities, even if they faced no fine motor issues.
 This idea for practicing fine motor skills for preschoolers uses dyed pasta.
 You can use dyed pasta for so many fun activities that is worth making a batch.
 I've included my favorite recipe below.

 Fine motor skills for preschoolers are so important.
 Here is an idea for a fun game you can make using dyed pasta.
 Directions to make dyed pasta included.